Dr. Robert Černý

 Group leader

 Robert specializes in the evolution and development of cranial structures, skeletal elements, and evolutionary shifts in vertebrate body plans.
-His research particularly focuses on the evolutionary trajectories of basal ray-finned fishes and their significance in understanding vertebrate evolution.
+His research particularly focuses on the evolutionary trajectories of early-diverging ray-finned fishes and their significance in understanding vertebrate evolution.

 Agáta Horáčková